RPendleton3/Active_Directory/README.md

       6.2 Script has pre-defined variables for remote connection to the server 6.3 Script creates a base password and forces new user to reset upon first logon 6.4 Next Revision will add more information including groups
+    7. Created file Reset-Password.ps1 to automate the reset of lost passwords
+    8. Created file Remove-User.ps1 to automate removal of domain users